Summary

 1899

-Company Founded
+Company founded

-San Antonio Evening News (San Antonio, Texas) 27 September 1922 • Page 27
+Source: San Antonio Evening News (San Antonio, Texas) 27 September 1922 • Page 27

 1911 January 15

-William R. Hoffmann Jr. is born December 11, 1910.
-He is buried January 15, 1911, less than a month old.
+William R. Hoffmann Jr. is born 11 December 1910 and buried 15 January 1911, less than a month old.

 1912 January 10

-William Robert Hoffmann dies
+Death of William Robert Hoffmann

 1912 October 4

-San Antonio Light (San Antonio, Texas) 4 October 1925 • page 74
+Source: San Antonio Light (San Antonio, Texas) 4 October 1925 • page 74

 1912 November 15

-San Antonio Evening News (San Antonio, Texas) 15 November 1919 • Page 6
+Source: San Antonio Evening News (San Antonio, Texas) 15 November 1919 • Page 6

 1914 November

-Large Order for Coffee for Fort Sam Houston
+Large Fort Sam Houston coffee order (Morrison)

 1917

-Texas Transportation Museum
+Source: Texas Transportation Museum

 1917 March

-Hoffmann-Hayman Buys Morrison Coffee Co.
+Hoffmann-Hayman acquires Morrison Coffee Co.

-Simmon’s Spice Mill: Devoted to the Interests of the …, Volume 40, Part 1 • Page 291
+Source: Simmon’s Spice Mill: Devoted to the Interests of the …, Volume 40, Part 1 • Page 291

 1920 January

-Mr. Hayman sells to Mengers
+Hayman sells out to the Mengers

-San Antonio Evening News (San Antonio, Texas) 27 September 1922 • Page 27
+Source: San Antonio Evening News (San Antonio, Texas) 27 September 1922 • Page 27

 1922

-San Antonio Register (San Antonio, Texas) 29 July 1932
+Source: San Antonio Register (San Antonio, Texas) 29 July 1932

 1922 May

-Three Rivers Glass Company Incorporates
+Three Rivers Glass Company incorporates

-TEXAS GLASS: An Illustrated History of The Three Rivers Glass Company 1922 - 1937 by Michael David Smith • Page 7
+Source: TEXAS GLASS: An Illustrated History of The Three Rivers Glass Company 1922 - 1937 by Michael David Smith • Page 7

 1922 October 24

-Official Gazette of the United States Patent Office, Volume 303
+Source: Official Gazette of the United States Patent Office, Volume 303

 1929 October 29